holland01/YAQ3R/prog.md

 - After fixing mem corruption, another bug occurs involving empty paths being passed the ReadImage web worker.
 It seems like AIIO_ReadImages is somehow stuck in an infinite loop, or not enough files are actually being filtered (there are some strange paths - most of them look like garbage data which is construed with random asset titles.)

+**6/25/16**

+Above issues are fixed.
+Still not sure how much overhead the console logging incurs in the debug build, though.

+Either way, here's the thing: the unnecessary repetition in file reading was due to a parsing error in the buffer which mistakenly told the IP it needed to re-read the image using a fallback extension.

+Furthermore, when nothing but blank paths were being read in the infinite (async) loop, this was due to the fact that right before the shader gImageTracker was destroyed, the main texture async image read is called; this totally overwrote gImageTracker, given its memory release that occurs after the finish function (the main texture load, in this case) is called.
+In between the finish call and the deallocation is the re-initialization of the AIIO module.
+So, when the gImageTracker is deleted after the finish call, its deleting the instance that was meant for the main texture load as opposed to its original instance that was meant for the shader load (what it should be deleting).

+It sounds like this could cause more issues further the down the road, so the best thing to do in this sense

+is to have the finishEvent() function do the actual free, considering that the tracker pointer is actually passed to it.
+The problem, though, is that the _pointer_ is passed to it - not its unique_ptr wrapper.
+So, either modify the function sig to accept a unique_ptr (if done then this will be needed for the gImageTracker->insertEvent() pointer as well), or just use a global raw pointer.

+#### Additional

+You have extension checking/resolution happening in both the worker thread and the main thread.
+This is pointless, so eliminate the main thread usage (the worker thread check/resolution is more efficient because it prevents the need for more async calls).